What will participants in the study do?

 What software do you use to analyze speech recordings?

 We use several programs to process and analyze the recorded interviews we collect.
 The interview is transcribed using ELAN, a program that allows us to link bits of transcript text to the exact places where they occured in the recording.
-We use Python scripts to further segment and align the transcript and recording into smaller, consonant- and vowel-sized pieces, and carry out acoustic analysis using a Praat.
+We use Python scripts to further segment and align the transcript and recording into smaller, consonant- and vowel-sized pieces, and carry out acoustic analysis using Praat.
 For statistical analysis, we use R.

 How will this project contribute to scientific knowledge?